 In 2015, I was one of four academics invited to discuss their research at the office of the Minister for Universities and Science in relation to the Teaching Excellence Framework and its associated metrics.
 I subsequently presented findings in the House of Commons alongside the Minister at the November 2015 meeting of the All-Party Parliamentary Universities group.

-I have been Vice Chair of Governors at Burnage Academy for Boys in South Manchester since 2015.
+I was Vice Chair of Governors at Burnage Academy for Boys in South Manchester from 2016 to 2018 and am now a Trustee of the school.